Executive Cyber Security Awareness Training Course

 389 Directory Server for Administrators

-14 HoursThis instructor-led, live training in Malaysia (online or onsite) is aimed at sysadmins who wish to use 389 Directory Server to configure and manage LDAP-based authentication and authorization.
+14 HoursThis instructor-led, live training in Malaysia (online or onsite) is designed for system administrators who wish to use 389 Directory Server to configure and manage LDAP-based authentication and authorisation.

 - Install and configure 389 Directory Server.